shirshak55/Bee-Connect/README.md

 If you are windows user we recommend you to use Cloud9 online IDE or use rails installer.

 ## Contribution
+We are very open to contribution.
 Feel free to contribute and we are very happy to merge your PR.

-# Future of this project
-* Use Tabler as admin panel
-* Using webpack and use react js
-* Fully documentation for every parts
-* Social Login with facebook, github, twitter etc.
-* Fully Developed backend.
-Right now admin can only delete post he cannot monitor user
-* Roles and Permissions
-* Ability to Upload Videos
-* Adding emoticons support.
-* Ability to send weekly mails
-* Ability to create various form by admin like contact form etc.
-* Fully test with chrome headless browser and 90% code coverage
-* Advertisement support
-* Payments with leading provider like paypal, stripe.
-* API For mobile devices
-* JWT based authentication for mobile device

-> Or you can PR us about these feature
-> Please don't abuse this project by adding this to marketplace like codecanyon.
-Actually that really sucks :(

 ## Security
-If you discover any security related issue, please email `bloggervista@gmail.com` .
+If you discover any security related issue, please email `shirshak55[at]pm.me` .
 All security issues will be addressed properly.

 ## Contributors
+This project has been watered by various contribution and I would like to give them a big shoutout.
+Your contribution shall be remembered forever <3
 Lead Contributor: Gary Traffanstedt

-And thanks to other contributors also :)
+And thanks to other contributors also :)  For more info check contributor tab.

-## Donation
-If you would like to donate please contact me at bloggervista@gmail.com.
-I would also like to appreciate you thank you.

 ## How can I thank you?
 Why not star the github repo?

-Don't forget me to ask any questions via [facebook](https://facebook.com/iamshirshak)! or issue tab?
+Don't forget me to ask any questions via [twitter](https://twitter.com/shirshak55)! or issue tab?

-Thank you DHH and everybody at opensource.
+I would like to thank DHH for creating Ruby on Rails and all the maintainer of gems making this project possible.
+This project took like 1 month to build but it wouldn't be possible without the opensource technology.

+Thank You!
 Shirshak Bajgain